Top 11 Best Used Cars Under £5,000

 If you want something a little different rather than the run of the mill Ford Fiesta, the Mazda 2 is a great choice.

 If you’re after a car that will not lose money no matter how old it gets then look no further.
-This 1996 Rover Mini Cooper is a bargain at £4,000.
+We found a few 1996 Rover Mini Coopers at the bargain price of £4,000.

 You may think that’s pricey for a 23-year-old car, but if there’s one vehicle in this whole list that won’t depreciate it’s this.

-We found this beauty on Gumtree, as the budget is dipping we’ve had to ditch Auto Trader for cheaper pastures.
+We found ones priced this low on Gumtree, as the budget is dipping we’ve had to ditch Auto Trader for cheaper pastures.
 Gumtree is a great site to sell fast or find an automotive bargain.

 Low mileage pristine examples can sell for nearly £30,000.
-Immaculate and low mileage this one is not, but look after it, tidy a few bits up, love it and use it for a few years and you’re almost guaranteed to get your money back on it.
+Immaculate and low mileage our examples were not, but look after it, tidy a few bits up, love it and use it for a few years and you’re almost guaranteed to get your money back on it.

 Some say this version of the Mini is the nicest and best to drive due to all of the upgrades and new additions.
 Purists will argue otherwise.